michael2012z/BitBible/markdown/KJV/files/Gen.md

 17. And God hearkened unto Leah, and she conceived, and bare Jacob the fifth son.

-18. And Leah said, God hath given me my hire, because I have given my maiden to my husband: and she called his name Issachar.Issachar: that is, An hire
+18. And Leah said, God hath given me my hire, because I have given my maiden to my husband: and she called his name Issachar.

 19. And Leah conceived again, and bare Jacob the sixth son.

-20. And Leah said, God hath endued me with a good dowry; now will my husband dwell with me, because I have born him six sons: and she called his name Zebulun.Zebulun: that is, Dwelling: Gr.
-Zabulon
+20. And Leah said, God hath endued me with a good dowry; now will my husband dwell with me, because I have born him six sons: and she called his name Zebulun.

-21. And afterwards she bare a daughter, and called her name Dinah.Dinah: that is Judgment
+21. And afterwards she bare a daughter, and called her name Dinah.

 22. And God remembered Rachel, and God hearkened to her, and opened her womb.

 23. And she conceived, and bare a son; and said, God hath taken away my reproach:

-24. And she called his name Joseph; and said, The Lord shall add to me another son.Joseph: that is, Adding
+24. And she called his name Joseph; and said, The Lord shall add to me another son.

 25. And it came to pass, when Rachel had born Joseph, that Jacob said unto Laban, Send me away, that I may go unto mine own place, and to my country.